A shoutout to my two latest anonymous donors, including one repeat donor. Thank you both so much for your support!

 Smiling wryly, he signalled for his retinue to gather and took stock of the injured while riding away.
 He estimated twenty minutes had passed since they began fighting, the longboats likely beaching at this very moment, yet still five minutes more before these bandits would reach the first village, twenty after that to reach the beach unhindered.
 Not bad, but the amount of casualties he’d inflicted was far too low for his liking, a few dozen at most.
 Rain had done the same on his own.

 Putting aside his bow, he drew his great saber and changed directions, riding head first towards the bandits.
 Bursting through the trees, Jaga leaped towards them and Huushal’s saber crashed into a wooden shield.
-Cleaving through wood and bone, he sent a bandit sailing through the air in two piece.
+Cleaving through wood and bone, he sent a bandit sailing through the air in two pieces.
 His retinue struck only a heartbeat behind him and he wheeled away, listening to the dying screams and curses of the bandit filth.

 Clear of the battle, Huushal glanced around and spotted Yesui and Yosai, their weapons dripping with blood as they beamed at him.
 Chuckling to himself, he rode towards the village, narrating the events in his mind.
 The Ravenous Wolf had nipped at their heels and tore at their soft bellies.
 Tired and wounded, his prey now ran into the jaws of his pack and together, they would rend until nothing was left.